Whether a worker is an independent contractor or an employee impacts company expenses to employ the individual.

 Additionally, the Family Medical and Leave Act (FMLA) applies to employees.

 Employers are subject to record-keeping requirements for all employees.

-What Are the Benefits of Hiring an Independent Contractor?
+What Are the Benefits of Hiring an Independent Contractor in Florida?

 Hiring an individual as an independent contractor offers businesses multiple benefits.

-Florida independent contractor rules dictate employers have considerably less control over independent contractors.
+Florida independent contractor laws dictate employers have considerably less control over independent contractors.
 The performance of independent contractors is typically result-based.
 A standard employee/employer relationship measures performance through everyday observation and monitoring.

 Employers are not immediately responsible if an independent contractor is injured while working.
 Reduced liability exists for claims of wrongful termination, job discrimination, and sexual harassment.
 Employers may still be liable in certain circumstances as state and federal laws regulate these areas.